Atlanta Personal Injury Lawyers For Burn Injuries

 - Electrical burns: Electricity, such as a live power line

 - Radiation burns: Sources of radiation, such as X-rays or the sun

 - Friction burns: Blunt trauma and heat exacerbated by high speed

 Thermal burns are the most common type of burn injury diagnosed after traumatic accidents, such as car crashes and explosions.
 All types of burns, however, can be suffered in a variety of settings, such as the workplace, and unsafe premises or right at home.
 No matter what type of burn injury you suffered in Atlanta, you may qualify for financial compensation if one or more parties had the power to prevent the injury.

-Once a physician has identified the type of burn injury, he or she will further inform the patient’s treatment plan by classifying the degree of the burn.
-Degrees are determined based on the severity of the burn and its thickness, or how deep it has penetrated the skin and underlying tissues.
+Once a physician has identified the type of burn injury, they will further inform the patient’s treatment plan by classifying the degree of the burn.
+Degrees are determined based on the severity of the burn and its thickness or how deeply it has penetrated the skin and underlying tissues.
 Although some charts classify burn injuries into six different degrees, the four-degree system is the most common.
 Here are the four basic classifications of a burn injury in order from least severe to most severe:

 Second-degree to fourth-degree burns always demand professional medical care.
 It is also important to see a doctor for a first-degree burn that is in a sensitive location, such as the face or the crease of a joint, or one that is more than three inches in diameter.
 A burn injury specialist will provide a patient with IV fluids, antibiotics, wound debridement and other treatments to help prevent infections and other common burn injury complications.